Radbuglet/crew/README.md

 This decision liberates users to expose components within multiple parent classes simultaneously and allows the parent class to change which class instance is being exposed while users are referencing it.

 Exposition comes in two flavors: static and dynamic.
-Static exposition resolves the interface of the object from concrete types, omitting everything that isn't part of that type.
+Static exposition resolves the interface of the object from concrete types, omitting everything in the target interface that isn't part of that type.
 V-tables involving statically exposed components can be prepared ahead of time by the compiler and generally result in higher efficiency.
 Unqualified `out` is a form of static exposition and will infer the exposed type from the type of the field or parameter.

 ```
 class Box<T> {